-Broadcast Management Group began offering broadcast consulting services to our clients a few years back (I know… strange that a company based in DC would offer consulting services, right?).
+Broadcast Management Group expanded into broadcast consulting services to our clients a few years back (I know… strange that a company based in DC would offer consulting services, right?).
 Since BMG formed 10 years ago, our main focus has always been multi-camera live production, but for a lot of reasons, our expertise in live production has really complimented our consulting practice.
 And vice versa.
 Here’s a closer look at our expansion into broadcast consulting.

 Users Of The Technology

 We spend a good chunk of our time in production trucks and studios.
 And we’re constantly assembling multi-camera control rooms in the field for remote productions.
 Being regular users of broadcast technology has greatly benefitted our consulting practice, meaning our expansion into broadcast consulting was a natural expansion of our live production services.
 When we go into a project, once we learn our client’s needs and goals, we can recommend equipment that we are already familiar with.
 We’ve already used it, understand it, and feel comfortable recommending it – or, in some cases, not recommending it.
 That’s not to say there aren’t always other options aside from the gear we’re familiar with.
 But being able to come to the table with a quick list of possible options saves everyone time in the long run.
 Conversely, we’ve found that our consulting work has had a positive impact on our live production work as well.
 We are regularly meeting with our clients and manufacturers to demo systems and equipment.
 Often we’ll get wind of planned upgrades or new releases before they hit the market.

 Live Production Mentality